AAbasinejad/Network_Analysis/README.md

 # CS-Network
 Repository for Homework __4__ of Algorithmic Methods for Data Mining - *__Group 1__*.

-__Introduction__: Carry out some information from Computer Scientists network by applying the [Graph methods](https://networkx.github.io/).
+__Introduction__: Carry out some information from Computer Scientists network by applying the [Graph methods](https://networkx.github.io/) in pyhton.

 __Data__: In this project we've used the [DBLP](http://dblp.uni-trier.de/) dataset, and we worked on two json file: [*__full_dblp__*](http://www.diag.uniroma1.it/~fazzone/Teaching/AMD_2017/full_dblp.json.zip ) json file, which needs to be parsed and contains the entire network, and  [*__reduced_dblp__*](http://www.diag.uniroma1.it/~fazzone/Teaching/AMD_2017/reduced_dblp.json.zip) json file for testing and debugging, which needs to be parsed and contains a portion of the network, also `Pyhton 3.x` was used in this project.